How Do I Get a UK Health and Care Visa in 2021?

 UK Health and Care Visa Requirements and Guidance 2021

-Accordingly, in terms of Appendix Skilled Worker, eligibility requirements for Health and Care Visa relates to:
+Accordingly, in terms of Appendix Skilled Worker, eligibility requirements for Health and Care Visa UK in 2021 relates to:

 - Entry Requirement